yumma-lib/yumma-css-editor/README.md

 - [Support](#support)

 ## Introduction
-Yumma CSS Editor is a powerful code editor based on Monaco Editor, the same code editor that powers [VS Code](https://github.com/microsoft/vscode).
+Yumma CSS Editor is based on Monaco Editor, the same code editor that powers [VS Code](https://github.com/microsoft/vscode).
 It features seamless integration with [Yumma CSS](https://github.com/yumma-lib/yumma-css), a multipurpose CSS library that offers a diverse range of utility classes and components.

 ## Features